MohammedAK1991/google-auth-demo/README.md

    - Setup an Oauth confirmation screen
    - Generate an OAuth Client ID.
    - Add a script tag <script src="https://apis.google.com/js/api.js"></script> anywhere inside the <head> of index.html to load the Google APIs platfrom library.
-   - Install Google's API library, initialize it with the OAuth CLient ID
+   - Inside the GOogleAuth component, initialize the Google AUth library with the OAuth CLient ID
    - Make sure the lib gets called any time the user clicks on the 'Login with Google' button.

 4. Add a link tag : <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.4.1/semantic.min.css"> anywhere inside the <head> to import it via CDN.
 This is to install semantic ui.